Monikagompa/Magic-File-Organizer/README.md

 # Storage

-Google Drive and Keep clone in a few lines of code.

 Storage is a safe place that let you store, share and access your files completely anonymously while keeping them secure.

 Developed with MERN (MongoDB, Express, ReactJS, Node.js) stack.